-When "Special Dress Days" are awarded, students must wear their uniform and specialty items may be worn on top of the uniform.
+When Free Dress or Special Dress Days are awarded, students must wear their uniform and specialty items may be worn on top of the uniform.
 Specialty items are basically accessories (in accordance with the basic and general uniform guidelines: shirts, socks, hair bows, headbands, shoes, etc.).